Barb Morrison: 2013-present

-In 2015, Morrison produced records and film scores for various projects such as Sugar on PBS and Paper Mills as well as performed at the Carlyle with Debbie Harry.
-They were also featured in The NY Times in an article about producing transgender artists.
+In 2015, Morrison produced records and film scores for various projects such as "Sugar" on PBS, as well as performed at the Carlyle with Debbie Harry.
+They were also featured in a New York Times article about producing transgender artists.

 In 2016, Morrison produced the album "Shine" by Ryan Cassata as well as "Take My Shoulder" by Venus DeMars and Laura Jane Grace.

 In 2017, Morrison received their first Platinum Records for producing the song 'In the Flesh' for Blondie's album Sight & Sound.
-They also produced Gina Volpe's (founding member of the legendary punk band Lunachicks) solo album "Different Animal".
+They also produced Gina Volpe's (founding member of the punk band Lunachicks) solo album "Different Animal".